kgsnipes/courseRambo/README.md

 the demo is provided in the coursePlayer.html.

-the HTML file has a json structure of the course that needs to be provided to the plugin.
+the HTML file has a json structure of the course in the textarea that needs to be provided to the plugin.

 this plugin on the finish of the course will call a callback which returns the course json object filled with values which could be used for further evaluation.